 Phase II's below ground improvements will include utility relocations, a waterline replacement, and new storm drain infrastructure.
 Roadway improvements will include sidewalks, curb and gutter, street lights, and new asphalt paving.
 The low bidder for the project was Rundle Construction from Hotchkiss, Colorado.
-Rundle completed Phase I of the West Side Arterial project and was the contractor responsible for construction of the recently-completed East Oak Grove and Sunnyside/Hillcrest improvement projects.
+Rundle completed Phase I of the West Side Arterial project and was the contractor responsible for the recently-completed East Oak Grove and Sunnyside/Hillcrest improvement projects.

 The entire project area will be closed off to the public throughout the duration of construction which is expected to last until November.
 A detour route will be established around the project area and motorists and pedestrians are asked to please respect all coned off areas and to obey all posted speed limits along project detour routes.

 The project received $4.94 million in federal funding (Montrose West Side Arterial, Project #HPP M910-005) over a five-year period that began in 2006.
 The city provided 20% matching funds from the 1998 Revenue Bonds for a total project budget of $6.18 million.